 Struggling with employee engagement?
 You are not alone.
-In 2012, Gallup found that only 13% of employees across the world are truly engaged in their work, and this lack of engagement costs companies billions of dollars every year.
+In early 2022, Gallup found that only 32% of employees across the world are truly engaged in their work, and this lack of engagement costs companies billions of dollars every year.

 Leonard J. Glick, professor of management and organizational development at Boston’s Northeastern University, said, “I think managers or companies get into trouble when they view money as the only motivator and overlook other aspects of the organization.”

 If you asked ten people what they loved about their jobs, it’s unlikely that anyone would mention the pay as something that makes them happy.

 Even great competitive pay can’t overcome a miserable work environment.
 But how do you inspire and motivate employees and boost engagement, other than with money?

 People find it exciting and motivating to work when they feel like they’re doing something meaningful.
 A prime workplace example was Steve Jobs‘ way of motivating his employees at Apple.

 His attitude that he made loud and clear was that they were there to make awesome products and change the world, and anyone who wasn’t there for that same purpose could leave.
 Money was not the motivating factor in the work of Apple employees.

 Making people feel that their work is important is pretty easy at non-profit companies with a vision of service.
 However, for-profit companies can establish a powerful mission and goals of innovation and accomplishment that feel meaningful and motivating as well, just like at Apple.

 By focusing on making an impact and not just money, employees become more dedicated to their work.